Girton Conducting Course

 with John Longstaff (principal accompanist and score study)

 Girton Conducting Course is designed to enable conductors of all levels of experience and ability to develop their technique and musicianship in a friendly, professional and supportive setting.
-The focus is on an intimate knowledge of the score and on developing an effective conducting technique.
+The focus is on an intimate knowledge of the score and on developing an effective conducting technique, and the course is instructional in nature.

 The course will run from lunchtime on Monday to lunchtime on Saturday; full schedule to include: